ashishtele/ashishtele.github.io/_posts/2026-04-24-r_vs_python.md

 The answer is more interesting than "yes, R is behind."
 Let me walk you through why this gap exists — and more importantly, what you actually give up with each approach.
 Because here's the thing: **there's no free lunch.** Python's speed comes with a cost.
 R's transparency comes with a cost.
 The question is which cost you're willing to pay.

-## The Timeline Nobody Talks About

-Here's what happened, in order:

-- **2015-2019:** Python becomes the default for deep learning.
-TensorFlow, PyTorch, JAX.
-R is still doing statistics.
-- **2020-2022:** LLMs explode.
-GPT-3, GPT-3.5.
-Python libraries dominate (transformers, litellm, langchain).
-- **2023:** LangChain ships.
-Suddenly everyone's building agents.
-Python has 50+ agent frameworks.
-R has... `ellmer` in beta.
-- **2024-2025:** Multi-agent systems, agent swarms, autonomous workflows.
-Python's ecosystem is mature.
-R is catching up.

-The gap isn't accidental.
-It's the result of Python being the default for ML infrastructure for a decade.
-By the time R developers looked up from their regression models, Python had already built the entire stack.

 ## The Cultural Divide

 After working in both ecosystems, I've noticed something fundamental: